hawkinsw/CS5138/MiniAssignmentExplore/README.md

 Mark down `0xb620` -- we will need it later.
 There's no need to record this address in your `submission.txt` file.

-Now, let's observe the dynamic linker in action using `gdb`.
+Now, let's observe the dynamic linker in action using GDB.

 ```
 ┌──(kali㉿kali)-[~/CS5138/MiniAssignmentExplore]